vita-student-projects/multimodal_joint_vehicle_trajectory_prediction_gr52/README.md

 # CIVIL 459: Project
 <hr style="clear:both">
-This repository contains our contribution to the TrajPred framework from VITA.It was done as part of the Deep Learning for Autonomous Vehicle course at EPFL.
+This repository contains our contribution to the TrajPred framework from VITA.
+It was done as part of the Deep Learning for Autonomous Vehicle course at EPFL

 **Authors:** \
 [Anne-Valérie Preto](mailto:anne-valerie.preto@epfl.ch)\